BasMeijer/BaselineApi/README.md

-# ExpressAuthJWT
+# Baseline API
-Basic NodeJS/Express api with users and JWT authentication
+Basic NodeJS/Express api for the baseline application.